amnipriyasowrirajan/React_mini_projects/README.md

 A Drag and Drop component for React that enables users to drag and drop elements within a specified area.

 - The Drag and Drop component does not accept any props.
 However, you can style the draggable elements and the drop area using CSS.

+# Form Validation Component

+A Form Validation component for React that enables validation of form inputs and displays error messages accordingly.

+- onSubmit: (function) A callback function triggered when the form is submitted.